KhaledBassam424/ReadingNotes-301/class04.md

 > A grid column :

-is a vertical track in a CSS Grid Layout, and is the space between two vertical grid lines.
+is a vertical track in a CSS Grid Layout, and it defines the space between two vertical grid lines.
 It is defined by the grid-template-columns property or in the shorthand grid or grid-template properties.

 In addition, columns may be created in the implicit grid when items are placed outside of columns created in the explicit grid.
 These columns will be auto-sized by default, or can have a size specified with the grid-auto-columns property.